 Webmail is handy if you need to access your email while away from your home computer, but it is not a replacement from using a proper email program to check and manage your email.
 Many people may end up using the webmail from the website because it requires no setup and is easy, but this lacks key features like message filtering and offline access.
 With an email program like Thunderbird or Windows Live Mail, you can setup filters to handle the messages as they come in, this means that the program will help you to automatically move spam messages and other junk as it comes in.
 Another benefit of checking your email with a program, is that the messages are stored on your computer, so you will still have access to them, even if you do not have an Internet connection.
 If you would still like to be able to use the webmail when away from your computer, then set the email program up with the incoming server type as IMAP (instead of the default POP type) so that a copy of the messages is left both on your computer as well as on the mail server (webmail), just be mindful that the mail server does not allow you an unlimited amount of storage.
 Please read the section below about antivirus programs, as many of them create problem with email access.

 Considering the way that many antivirus programs severely slow down your machine, break your email and Internet, corrupt your files, and ask you for your money at the same time, they are not too much different from having an infection on your machine.
-For Windows users, there is a great program in Microsoft Security Essentials, it's lightweight, efficient, and free.
+For Windows users, Windows Defender is built-in and it's free.
 Don't be fooled by the marketing campaigns of the other antivirus providers, they leverage your fears for your dollars, and tout unnecessary features like software 'firewalls', email scanning, and some bunk about scanning for safe web links.
 For a real firewall, NAT translation is recommended, which is provided by every router (except the factory configuration of some Apple routers), and is also provided through the MCSNet radio if you do not have a router to do this (if you have a router, NAT is off on the radio we install on your roof, and if you have no router, then NAT is on).
 Email scanning is an unnecessary addition, and just another point of failure - a proper antivirus is scanning everything on your computer already, there is no need for a redundant check on your email, it is already being scanned by the real time scanner.
-Most antivirus programs like Norton and Mcafee are force fed to you as you purchase your computer, remember that you should only have one antivirus program installed at a time, please completely uninstall your current antivirus program before installing Microsoft Security Essentials.
+Most antivirus programs like Norton and Mcafee are force fed to you as you purchase your computer, remember that you should only have one antivirus program installed at a time, if you completely uninstall your current antivirus program in Windows, Windows Defender should take over automatically.
 If you have a Mac, then Apple has been recommending the use of an antivirus program for a couple of years now, unfortunately, none of the current solutions are very nice, but not using Safari is your best first step.

 Although wireless connections can be very handy, they also introduce unnecessary complications and additional points of failure between your computer and the Internet.
 Instead of relying upon a wireless connection between your computer and wireless router, use a cable where possible.
 A cable requires no configuration, just works, and is faster.
 Wireless networking has improved as the technology and standards improve and adapt, but who wants their Internet connection to go down every time someone turns on the microwave or pop-corn popper?